Minato-mba/web-apps/chest-ui-editor/README.md

 ## Credits

 - Created by minato4743.
-- Uses JSZip library for ZIP file generation.
+- Uses JSZip library for ZIP file generation
+- [Blockstate Team](https://blockstate.team) for the use of there cooking pot UI from [furniture-venture-v2](https://blockstate.team/projects/furniture-venture-v2).
+(Originally from [farmer's delight](https://modrinth.com/mod/farmers-delight) cooking pot).